 Add a cup or two for full-grown plants

-Full-grown plants need a lot more fertilizer and organic matter to blossom to their full potential.
-The best way to do that is by adding one to two cups of worm casting to the soil around the plants.
+Full-grown plants need a lot more fertilizer and organic matter to realize their full potential.
+Add one to two cups of worm castings to the soil around the plants.
 Remember, sunlight kills the microbes in worm castings.
-So it is preferable to get the fertilizer into the soil instead of leaving it on the surface.
+So be sure to get the fertilizer into the soil instead of leaving it on the surface.

 Make it into worm tea

-If you intend to use worm castings for a large garden, you may end up spending more than you anticipated.
+If you have a large garden, you may end up spending more than you anticipated.
 One way to manage this is by making worm tea.
 This aerated tea can be applied as a spray over the lawn.
-You get to give your plants the required nutrients while saving money with it.
+This gives plants the required nutrients but saves money.

 Summary